jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     AssertionError: [0, 1, 2, 3] != None

-* When I make the right side match the values on the left from the terminal
+* When I change the right side to match the values on the left from the terminal

   .. code-block:: python